AshreenS/assignment2-Shaik/README.md

 4. Use the middle 2 lanes to stay on I-635 s and keep right to stay on I-635 s
 5. Continue onto US-69 s and turn right onto W 80th st and then turn left onto Overland Park Dr.
 6. Turn left and you have reached your destination.
-*    items to be bought to Overland Park
+*   Items to be bought to Overland Park
     *  Uno
     *  Basket ball
     *  cards